Operation Sunshine (USS Nautilus)

 Operation Sunshine was a scientific expedition conducted by the United States Navy in the summer of 1958.
 A crew of just over 100 sailors piloted USS Nautilus (SSN-571) under the North Pole.
-Nautilus was chosen for the mission because its nuclear reactor allowed it to remain submerged longer than a conventional submarine.
+Nautilus was chosen for the mission because her nuclear reactor allowed her to remain submerged longer than a conventional submarine.
 The mission was completed successfully on August 3, 1958, when Nautilus and crew crossed under the North Pole.